Economic Scholars Program

 - Apply by program deadline.

 - Submit a research proposal using the proposal template as a Word document to clev.ESPproposal@clev.frb.org, on or before the deadline.
-Register for the preparing a conference-ready proposal training on January 26.

 - Note: Alternative proposal formats will not be accepted.

-- Register for and attend the conference (virtually or in-person).
+- Register for and attend the conference (virtually or in person).

 - Be a current undergraduate student studying economics.